 Fraud prevention is an essential element of your business continuity plan.
 Be sure you continue to apply the tools necessary to protect your networks, communications, e-commerce, banking and other systems.

 A holistic approach, in which you efficiently manage inventory, accounting and risk will ensure smoother operations and cash ﬂow during times of adversity.
-For help with business continuity planning and cash management, contact your Synovus Relationship Manager or our Treasury & Payment Solutions Team.
+For help with business continuity planning and cash management, contact Synovus Treasury and Payment Solutions, your Treasury Consultant, or Relationship Manager.

 Important disclosure information